-Plan Year - Plan Year has the same definition as that term is defined in 45 C.F.R.
-155.20.
+Plan Year - Plan Year has the same definition as that term is defined in 45 C.F.R. § 155.20.

-Premium - The dollar amount payable by the (1) Enrollee after any advanced premium tax credits are applied, if any, (2) Employer, or (3) Employee, to the CCSB or Issuer to effectuate and maintain coverage.
+Premium - The dollar amount payable by the Enrollee after any advanced premium tax credits are applied, if any, to the Issuer to effectuate and maintain coverage.